rafaelsq/nvim-goc.lua/README.md

   end
 end

--- If you want to open it in your browser, you can use the commands below.
 -- You need to create a callback function to configure which command to use to open the HTML.
 -- On Linux, `xdg-open` is generally used, on MacOSx it's just `open`. vim.keymap.set('n', '<leader>gca', cf, {silent=true})